adane4/startgit/README.md

 # Starting Git

-All the necassry informations included in.
+All the necessary information is included here.